-List up to three individuals, not including the project leader, in key positions in the management and operations of the facility (e.g., chief financial officer, science director, etc.).
+List up to three individuals, not including the project leader, who play key roles in the management and operations of the facility (e.g. chief financial officer, science director, etc.).

 These individuals must have a CAMS account and must accept to participate in this project before you can submit the notice of intent.